 Local Chefs for Local Farms seeks to deepen the connection between consumers and the source of their food and illuminate the benefits and challenges--social, economic and physical--of eating and growing local, organic food.
 Reservations are required.
 Please see event invitation or registration for specific registration details.

 Organically certified Tilth features New American cuisine prepared with organic or wild ingredients sourced from local farmers.
 Executive chef and owner Maria Hines is a James Beard Award winning “Best Chef of the Northwest”, and serves on PCC Farmland Trust’s board of directors.

 July 29 – Tavolata

 Ethan Stowell’s Tavolàta is all about pasta—from Rigatoni to Casarecce, Conchiglie to Linguini—freshly extruded every day.
 A restaurant whose name means “to gather around a table,” Tavolata keeps it simple, uses the freshest of ingredients, and allows the food to do the talking.
-[Registration open in May.]

 Chef Jason Franey & Mark Canlis

-Early November – Canlis
+November 12 – Canlis

 “We love the Local Chefs for Local Farms events!
 The food and company are always wonderful, but the best part is how each meal brings the connection between farm, chef, and eater vibrantly to life.” -Jeff & Erika Rice Scherpelz